RoaringBitmap/RoaringBitmap/README.md

 Benchmark
 -----------

-To run JMH benchmarks, use the following command:
+To run JMH benchmarks, use the following commands:

-         $ ./gradlew jmhJar
+         $ ./gradlew jmh::shadowJar
+         $ java -jar jmh/build/libs/benchmarks.jar

-You can also run specific benchmarks...
+You can also run a specific benchmark:

+         $ java -jar jmh/build/libs/benchmarks.jar 'org.roaringbitmap.aggregation.and.identical.*'

+If you have a bash shell, you can also run our script which automatically builds and run specific tests...

          $ ./jmh/run.sh 'org.roaringbitmap.aggregation.and.identical.*'